jansenra/angoose/README.md

 - For Mongoose models, just make sure you set your `module.exports` to the return value of `mongoose.model()` call.
 - For other modules, call `angoose.module(name, func_or_object)` to register your service module. (angoose.service() is still supported and does same thing)

-And for either case, make sure Angoose knwo where to find your model files by using the `modelDir` configuration.
+And for either case, make sure Angoose know where to find your model files by using the `modelDir` configuration.

-There are a couple of exmaples under `angoose/models` directory for reference.
+There are a couple of examples under `angoose/models` directory for reference.

 #### About Mongoose Models

-Note not all Mongoose model functionalities are exported yet.
+Note not all Mongoose model functionality are exported yet.
 Following are a list of methods you can invoke on a Mongoose model from client side:

 **Instance methods**